SVOD, AVOD, TVOD, HVOD, BVOD, and OTT: the ultimate guide

 What is SVOD?
 (Subscription video on demand)

-SVOD is a tried and tested monetisation model where users can watch as much content as they like for a flat monthly rate.
+SVOD is a monetisation model where users can watch as much on-demand content as they like for a flat monthly rate.
+It's like a traditional TV package, but with the added benefit of being able to choose what you watch at any time, rather than having to pick a channel with a fixed schedule.
 Many of the largest players in the OTT industry started with this model, selling on the benefit that users wouldn’t have to watch ads with their content.
+This usually came with introductory offers to get users hooked on the exclusive content they offered.

 It was extremely successful, with the likes of Netflix, Amazon Prime Video, Disney+ and NOW – among others – all operating with this model.
 Although, there is a downside to monetising through subscriptions which has become more apparent in recent years.